Wheel: Rim

 The rim is the "outer edge of a wheel, holding the tire".
 It makes up the outer circular design of the wheel on which the inside edge of the tire is mounted on vehicles such as automobiles.
-For example, on a bicycle wheel the rim is a large hoop attached to the outer ends of the spokes of the wheel that holds the tire and tube.
+For example, on a bicycle wheel, the rim is a large hoop attached to the outer ends of the spokes of the wheel that holds the tire and tube.

 In the 1st millennium BCE an iron rim was introduced around the wooden wheels of chariots.

 Hub

 The hub is the center of the wheel, and typically houses a bearing, and is where the spokes meet.

 A hubless wheel (also known as a rim-rider or centerless wheel) is a type of wheel with no center hub.
 More specifically, the hub is actually almost as big as the wheel itself.
 The axle is hollow, following the wheel at very close tolerances.

 Spokes

 A spoked wheel on display at The National Museum of Iran, in Tehran.
 The wheel is dated to the late 2nd millennium BCE and was excavated at Choqa Zanbil.

-A spoke is one of some number of rods radiating from the center of a wheel (the hub where the axle connects), connecting the hub with the round traction surface.
-The term originally referred to portions of a log which had been split lengthwise into four or six sections.
+A spoke is one of several rods radiating from the center of a wheel (the hub where the axle connects), connecting the hub with the round traction surface.
+The term originally referred to portions of a log that had been split lengthwise into four or six sections.
 The radial members of a wagon wheel were made by carving a spoke (from a log) into their finished shape.
 A spokeshave is a tool originally developed for this purpose.
-Eventually, the term spoke was more commonly applied to the finished product of the wheelwright's work, than to the materials used.
+Eventually, the term spoke was more commonly applied to the finished product of the wheelwright's work than to the materials used.